MichaelCurrin/hugo-netlify-sample/README.md

-# Hugo Netlify CMS Sample
+# Hugo Sample with CMS
-> Hugo template for Netlify CMS with Netlify Identity
+> Hugo template site for Netlify CMS, with Netlify Identity

 This is a skeleton/sample project for building a static site with Hugo.
 It contains both the repo's content and a CMS to make changes to content through a user-friendly frontend.

-I've had issues getting the CMS editor to work locally but it works great when deployed to the Netlify site.
+*I've had issues getting the CMS editor to work locally but it works great when deployed to the Netlify site.*

 ## Background